Asterius27/SecPerf-Artifacts/README.md

 - **Direct timing attacks with load balancing:** `launch_model_direct_load_balancing.py`
 - **Direct timing attacks with simulated RTT noise:** `launch_model_direct_rtt_noise.py`

 All scripts handle processing for the exploration and exploitation phases.
+Alternatively, all scripts can be executed collectively using the `launch_all_experiments.sh` (`sh launch_all_experiments.sh`) bash script, rather than launching them individually.
 The general workflow is as follows:

 #### Exploration Phase:
 1. **Load and preprocess data:**